apacheignite/documentation/sql/sql-performance-and-debugging.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Performance and Usability Considerations" }
+  "title": "SQL Performance and Usability Considerations" }
 [/block]
 There are few common pitfalls that should be noticed when running SQL queries.